ScaleBio/ScaleRna/docs/extendedThroughput.md

     * List each sample on each plate (repeating the `sample` name for each plate used)
     * Set the `libIndex` column to the name of the barcode pool (e.g. `RNA-A-AP1`)
     * See [samples.ext.csv](examples/extended-throughput/samples.ext.csv) for an example with two samples on two plates
-* Launch the workflow with the `--merge` option
+* Launch the workflow
-    * This will produce outputs for each individual plate as well as merged outputs, combining all cells for each sample across all plates
+    * This will produce outputs for each individual plate as well as merged outputs (with default `merge` set), combining all cells for each sample across all plates

 A small test-case can be run with: \
 `nextflow run /PATH/TO/ScaleRna -profile PROFILE -params-file /PATH/TO/ScaleRna/docs/examples/extended-throughput/runParams.yml --outDir output.ext`